-The category women are most likely to seek out advice for is retirement planning, where 37 percent of respondents admitted asking for help.
+Women are most likely to seek out advice for is retirement planning.
+Thirty-seven percent of female respondents admitted asking for help when planning for retirement.
 They’re already paying more as they age than men, since they’re expected to live longer.
 But because they earn less and live longer, they’re actually paying more in their golden years than their male counterparts.

-Because of the lack of knowledge in what to save and when to start saving it, women are at a higher disadvantage all-around.
+Women are at a higher disadvantage all-around.
+Only because of they lack knowledge of what to save for and when to start saving it.
 More women are interested in saving for a vacation instead of saving for an emergency.

 Just over one-third of women have asked around about tax-related issues, while 42 percent of men have.
-The biggest difference was in estate planning: 25 percent of men have sought out advice while only 13 percent of women have.
+The biggest difference was in estate planning.
+Twenty-five percent of men have sought out advice while only 13 percent of women have.

-Insurance matters saw a drastic difference in who asks for help, with 39 percent of men and 27 percent of women doing so.
+Insurance matters saw a drastic difference in who asks for help.
+Thirty-nine percent of men and 27 percent of women asked for advice on insurance.

 Why don’t women want to talk about money?

-As both sexes are part of the workforce, earning money, saving for the short- and long-term, why is it that women are asking for help less than men?
+Both sexes are part of the workforce, earn money, save for the short- and long-term.
+Why is it that women are ask for help less than men?

 It comes down to confidence: Women don’t inherently believe they are qualified to ask questions when it comes to money if they don’t have any sort of knowledge on the topic.
 Instead of starting to ask questions early on about money-related topics, women believe they should research it before asking questions.

-Along with that, they think their lack of experience in handling their finances means they don’t have the capability to ask for advice regarding their money.
-Also, they may not know where to start, so they have no idea the questions to ask when it comes to money.
+They also think their lack of experience handling finances means they don’t have the capability to ask for advice about money.
+And they may not know where to start.
+Which could mean they have no idea the questions to ask when it comes to money.

 It turns out that women are good savers — better savers than their male counterparts — but would rather skip the financial talks regardless of who they are talking to.
 They don’t want to talk to their partners, their friends, or even professionals.